 Yes, those are a lot of questions you need to answer, but you must take the time to go through them one by one and come up with accurate, data-driven responses.

 You don’t necessarily have to do this by yourself, so involve other key stakeholders in your company as well as your sales and marketing teams.

 Once you can answer those all-important questions, you need to determine what your most relevant variables are to meet your goals.

-Step 2: Use a CRM for Evaluating Your Data
+Step 2: Use a CRM Tool for Evaluating Your Data

 Whether your CRM software requires you to manually input your information or import it over, get all the data loaded into the program.

 You can then draw up an overview of your company’s sales (present and past sales).

-Step 3: Send the Report to Relevant Parties
+Step 3: Send the Report to People Who Matter